 Trainer Hunter Crine shares his favorite workout equipment for your at-home gym

-We asked NYC trainer Hunter Crine how to get a fresh start on fitness in the New Year.
-Hint: stop scheduling back-to-back Zoom meetings and consider adding a kettlebell to your life.
+We asked NYC fitness trainer Hunter Crine how to get a fresh start on fitness in the New Year.
+Hint: Cut down as much as possible on back-to-back Zoom meetings and consider adding a kettlebell to your life.
 Here’s more:

-Katie Couric Media: With gyms either closed or restricted, what are three ways people can stay active at home?
+Katie Couric Media: With gyms closed or restricted, how can people stay active at home?

 1. Find a time during the day that you can commit to moving.
 Hold yourself accountable and stick to it.
 It doesn’t need to be very long — 20 minutes is plenty — but nothing can replace it on your calendar.